Projects per year

 Biography

-Evaluating both textual and cultural patterns, Veronica's research taps into the critical drive to reconcile historicist and formalist approaches to literature.
-She earned her doctorate in English from Princeton University, and her work has been supported by the European Commission, the William Morris Society of the United States, and the Andrew W. Mellon Foundation.
+Veronica earned her doctorate in English from Princeton University.
+Her work has been supported by the European Commission, the William Morris Society of the United States, and the Andrew W. Mellon Foundation.

 Research interests

-Veronica has published articles and chapters in a wide range of venues, including Victorian Poetry, SEL: Studies in English Literature 1500–1900, The Journal of Pre-Raphaelite Studies, Victorian Studies, International Journal of Humanities and Arts Computing, Victorians: A Journal of Culture and Literature, and the collections Victorian Verse, Love Among the Poets, and Economies of Desire at the Victorian Fin de Siècle: Libidinal Lives.
-The North American Victorian Studies Association awarded her article “Technologies of Forgetting: Phonographs, Lyric Voice, and Rossetti’s Woodspurge” the 2018 Donald Gray Prize for the best essay published in the field.
+Veronica has published essays in a wide range of venues, including Victorian Poetry, SEL: Studies in English Literature 1500–1900, The Journal of Pre-Raphaelite Studies, Victorian Studies, International Journal of Humanities and Arts Computing, Victorians: A Journal of Culture and Literature, and Parergon.
+She has also contributed to the Cambridge History of Victorian Women’s Writing, Nineteenth-Century Literature in Transition: The 1870s, Gerard Manley Hopkins in Context, Oxford Bibliographies in Victorian Literature, Victorian Verse, Love Among the Poets, and Economies of Desire at the Victorian Fin de Siècle: Libidinal Lives.
+A recipient of the North American Victorian Studies Association's annual Donald Gray Essay Prize, she led the NAVSA Poetry Caucus from 2020 until 2023.

 With Andrew Stauffer, she is co-editor of Virtual Victorians: Networks, Connections, Technologies; this book combines close readings of nineteenth-century texts, broad theoretical proposals about how we might consider virtuality in relation to Victoriana, and explorations of how scholars use specific digital humanities resources to reconstruct the literary past.
 With Lee O’Brien, she co-edited the summer 2019 issue of Victorian Poetry (on the topic of “Gender and Genre”).
-Current projects include a co-edited multivolume compendium of primary source material on lyric in the long nineteenth century (forthcoming from Routledge), an anthology of Victorian verse (co-edited with Erik Gray and forthcoming from Broadview Press), and a monograph that examines neologisms in the work of Thomas Hardy, Gerard Manley Hopkins, Edward Lear, and others (under contract with Ohio UP).
+Current projects include a co-edited multivolume compendium of primary source material on lyric in the long nineteenth century (forthcoming from Routledge) and a monograph that examines neologisms in the work of Thomas Hardy, Gerard Manley Hopkins, Edward Lear, and others (under contract with Ohio University Press).
 This new book is tentatively titled Victorian Poetry and the Reinvention of Language: Neologistic Imaginations.

 Education/Academic qualification